patrickcleeve2/patrickcleeve2.github.io/docs/odometry/odometry.md

 |:--:|
 |*Feature Matching*|

-As cameras are cheaper than lidar, visual odometry offers a more scalable approach to odometry that can be used across different robotic platforms.
+As cameras are cheaper than lidar, visual odometry offers a more scalable approach that can be used across different robotic platforms.
 Visual odometry is a very complicated topic, and requires a lot of background knowledge to start with.
 One of the most common starting points is to use the KiTTi dataset to test out different approaches.
 As KiTTi itself can be confusing to start, this video series provides a great introduction to the problem and the dataset: [Visual Odometry and KiTTI Tutorial](https://www.youtube.com/watch?v=SXW0CplaTTQ)

 ### Fusion
 As discussed, every odometry method has challenges and limitations.
 We can combine different estimates using sensor fusion methods.
 These can provide a more accurate estimate overall, and allows different sensors to cover the weaknesses of the others.
 For example, when travelling through a tunnel where gps is not available, we would rely more on other sensors.